 How much will a wedding in Vietnam cost?

 This is a tough one.
 Like any wedding - it's easy to blow the budget - even if you decide to get married in Vietnam.
 You do receive more for your hard-earned cash having a wedding here - it's simply a matter of how much of that cash you want to spend.

 It's almost impossible to put a definitive "price" on a wedding in Vietnam.
 Your wedding day is one of the most significant days of your life.
 Every couple has their ideas and expectations about what their dream wedding "looks like".
 That is reflected in how much you will pay for your dream.

-Couples have celebrated their nuptials on the beach with two or three friends for as little as USD$2,000 (with a simple arch, a photographer, hair and makeup artist and a meal) - while others have spent over USD$100,000 on their once in a lifetime wedding extravaganza.
+Couples have celebrated their nuptials on the beach with two or three friends for as little as USD$3,000 (with a simple arch, a photographer, a hair and makeup artist, and a meal) - while others have spent over USD$100,000 on their once-in-a-lifetime wedding extravaganza.
 I've put together a guide on how much you can expect to pay for a wedding in Vietnam to give you a place to start!